MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [x] Help manage risk by aligning entry/exit points with intrinsic value.
 - [ ] Eliminate the need for monitoring portfolio performance.

-> **Explanation:** While it does not guarantee success in every trade, combining both approaches offers a more holistic viewpoint, strengthening investment decisions and risk management.
+> **Explanation:**( While it does not guarantee success in every trade, combining both approaches offers a more holistic viewpoint, strengthening investment decisions and risk management.)

----

 ### Which of the following is typically examined in fundamental analysis?